johnttaylor/foxtail/src/Driver/RHTemp/HUT31D/README.txt

-/** @namespace Driver::Automation2040::RP2020
+/** @namespace Driver::RHTemp::HUT31D

-The 'RP2040' namespace implements the composite Automation2040 driver for the actual hardware
+The 'HUT31D' namespace implements the RH/Temperature driver using a HUT31D sensor.

 */